jbzorg/jquerySimpleFilePreview/README.md

                             (defaults to "Remove")
 'removeMessageStub': STRING Stub instead of the file name for remove message
-                            (defaults to "this file") 'radioName': STRING         Display the radio buttons (if necessary) to mark one of the files (defaults to null (no display the radio buttons))
+                            (defaults to "this file") 'radioName': STRING         Display the radio buttons (if necessary) to mark one of the files (only multiple mode).
+Name of radio button elements
+                            (defaults to null (no display the radio buttons)) 'radioCheckedItem': STRING  Preselect radio button
+                            (defaults to null)
+'readOnly': BOOLEAN         Display with no possibility of modification
+                            (defaults to false)
 ```

 ### Basic Usage